wildonion/ayoub/README.md

 * ☢️ To run the `game` server just change the `CURRENT_SERVICE` variable to `game` value.

+> Behalf of the user the server will assign the role_id and side_id for the user

 ```console
 $ cargo build --bin ayoub --release
 ```

+# 🧿 God Access

+* Create the deck

+* Create the event

+* Attach the deck id for the created event

+* Can update the role, side, ability for a player and phases for the event

+* Can chain two players together

+# 🎎 Player Access

+* Reserve and pay for the event and his/her role

 # 📌 TODOs